Lung Cancer Screening

 What does a screening cost?

-A low-dose CT lung cancer screening at Owensboro Health costs $250.
+The maximum out-of-pocket cost for a low-dose CT lung cancer screening at Owensboro Health is $250.

 Following a CT lung cancer screening a patient may require additional testing and follow up.
 In these situations a patient would be responsible for charges for any additional testing not covered by insurance.
 Medicare covers annual screenings for beneficiaries age 55 to 77 who receive a prescription for the procedure.
 If you have insurance through a different provider, ask the provider whether the screening is covered.